Chloride and wastewater facilities

 - Differences between schedules of compliance and streamlined municipal chloride variances in wastewater permitting (wq-wwprm2-72)

 Whatever permitting tool is chosen, the goal is the same: Reduce the amount of chloride and other salts entering the wastewater plant.
 Work continues on the best ways to achieve this.
 MPCA has developed a strategy to help municipal permittees start developing a plan.

-- Streamlined chloride variance action tree (wq-wwprm2-88)
+- Streamlined chloride variance pollutant management plan (wq-wwprm2-88)